albanhasa/php-docker-compose/README.md

 ## Composer

-PHP Composer [https://getcomposer.org/](https://getcomposer.org/) is installed by default and can be run inside the server container with the command `composer`.
+PHP Composer [https://getcomposer.org/](https://getcomposer.org/) is installed by default and can be run inside the dev-server container with the command `composer`.

 ## PHP Testing